manetu/temporal-clojure-sdk/doc/workflows.md

 #### Receiving Signals

 Your Workflow may either block waiting with signals with [<!](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.signals#%3C!) or use the non-blocking [poll](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.signals#poll).
-In either case, your Workflow needs to obtain the `signals` context provided in the Worklow request map.
+Either way, your Workflow needs to obtain the `signals` context provided in the Workflow request map.

 ##### Example